Europe has liters for volume, grams for weight, meters for length, and centigrade for temperature.

 A good beach day would be 25oC.
 Normal body temperature of 98.6oF is equal to 37oC.
 The only temperature at which Centigrade and Fahrenheit are the same is 40o below zero.
 You won't find me in town when that happens.

 When the metric system was introduced it also applied to time in France.
-After the Revolutionaries chopped off the heads of Louis and the Royals they moved forward.
+After the Revolutionaries ceremoniously chopped off the heads of Louis and the Royals they moved forward.
 They decided to get rid of the old 60 seconds per minute, 60 minutes per hour, 24 hours per day, 7 days per week, and circa 52 weeks per year.
-It was all merde in their view because the Royals used it and made the prols use it.
+It was all merde in their view because the Royals used it and so it was de facto bad.

 The Revolutionaries went to a decimal time system.
 This featured 100 seconds per minute, 100 minutes per hour, 10 hours per day, and 10 days in a week.